Two decades of km-resolution satellite-based measurements of the precipitable water vapor above the Atacama Desert: Methodology

+We obtain the MODIS NIR data from the Level-2 and Atmosphere Archive \& Distribution System (LAADS) website hosted by, and part of, the National Aeronautics and Space Administration (NASA).\footnote{\url{https://ladsweb.modaps.eosdis.nasa.gov/search/}} The {\it MOD05\_L2} and {\it MYD05\_L2} data correspond to {\it Terra} and {\it Aqua}, respectively.
 We select the 2$^\circ \times 2^\circ$ region spanning longitudes of 66.3$^\circ$ to 68.3$^\circ$ West, and latitudes of 22.5$^\circ$ to 24.5$^\circ$ South (i.e. the region -68.3$^\circ$,-22.5$^\circ$,-66.3$^\circ$,-24.5$^\circ$), which includes the entire area around the Parque Astron\'omico de Atacama (Atacama Astronomy Park, see region indicated in red in Figure \ref{fig:topo}) in Chile, which surround APEX, ALMA, and several other observatories.
 The 2$^\circ \times 2^\circ$ region was selected to include the future site of LLAMA nearby in Argentina.

 While the level-2 data are gridded at a resolution of 1~km, the grid itself is at an arbitrary orientation dependent upon the scan direction of the satellite during that pass.
 We therefore regridded it onto a new grid with pixels that are 1/110 degree ($\approx 1.01$~km) in extent.
 We note that this operation forced some measurements into the same pixel bin, while others have no data.
 Hence, for each scan, we first averaged the available data for each pixel and then performed a simple bilinear interpolation to fill in the gaps of those empty ones.
 To avoid having misleading data on those days when recorded data was scarce, we decided to apply this interpolation only to those pixels with at least 4 out of the 8 surrounding pixels with original data.